Being Active in Fixed Income

 These Investors Own Approximately 37% of the World’s Bond Supply

-Data Sources: The Federal Reserve, Haver Analytics, Bloomberg, Yardeni Research, Insurance Europe, NAIC, and Factset.
-Data for Top 4 Central Banks as of 2/28/18.
-Data for US & European Banks as of 1/31/18.
-Data for US & European Insurers as of 12/31/16.
+Data Sources: The Federal Reserve, Haver Analytics, Bloomberg, Yardeni Research, Insurance Europe, NAIC, Factset, and Hartford Funds.
+Data for Top 4 Central Banks as of 6/19/18.
+Data for US & European Banks as of 12/31/18.
+Data for US Insurers as of 12/31/17 & European Insurers as of 12/31/16.
 Most recent data available.

 Finding a Well-Rounded Approach

 We all know those gym goers who only work on their arms.
 By concentrating entirely on the upper body, they have biceps and triceps that we covet.
 But everything else about them looks out of proportion.
 These guys with skinny legs put too much focus on building up their arms and neglect to strengthen anything else while lifting.

 Investing mostly in US debt is like the weight lifters who only want to go to the “gun show.”
 Many US fixed-income benchmarks are highly concentrated in US debt.
 The Bloomberg Barclays US Aggregate Bond Index has 76% exposure to US government-backed debt (FIGURE 6).
 As a result, some passive fixed-income investors may be exposing their portfolios to significant interest-rate risk.
 Active managers can reduce this risk by investing in opportunities beyond US debt.